alapo/Literate-Programming/README.md

 # Literate Programming

 This is the official GitHub page for the workshop on **Reproducible Science for Busy Researchers: How to save time using Literate Programming**.

-*This is a work in progress*
+*This repository will be updated as we progress through the workshop*

 # Module Recordings

-Links to the workshop's modules (aka recordings) will be posted here as they become available.
+Links to the workshop's recordings will be posted here as they become available.

 1. The advantages of Reproducible Science Workflows
 2. Asking a question